Meningioma Treatment & Symptoms

 - Muscle weakness

 Some patients without symptoms learn of a meningioma incidentally, when the doctor orders tests for another condition.
-Meningiomas can be detected using diagnostic imaging, such as computed tomography (CT) scans and magnetic resonance imaging (MRI).
+Doctors can detect meningiomas using diagnostic imaging, such as computed tomography (CT) scans and magnetic resonance imaging (MRI).

-Meningiomas are categorized into three grades based on how aggressive they are.
-This determination is made by a pathologist and requires a biopsy.
+Doctors categorize meningiomas into three grades based on how aggressive they are.
+Pathologists make this determination by giving patients a biopsy.
 The three grades are:

 - Grade I/Benign: the most common and least aggressive form